RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Culture/Sciences & Technologies/Scientific Branches/Wizardry.md

 ## Modern Era

 # Spoken Magic
 Spoken magic is the most common and easiest form of magic to learn, although it is still incredibly difficult to perform.
-Spoken magic, often referred to as spellcasting and spells, is performed by speaking in [[God Tongue]].
+Spoken magic, often referred to as spellcasting and spells, is performed by speaking in [[Encyclopedia Mysenvaria/Culture/Languages/God Tongue]].
 Real God Tongue cannot be spoken by mortals, and so they will never have the same control over nature as the Gods have with their own word.
 Instead, mortals speak a kind of anglicized God Tongue which can be pronounced and properly spoken by them.

 This form of God Tongue is not perfect and at times is not even completed.
 Many words and much of the grammar of God Tongue is lost to mortals, locked behind the great minds of the Gods.
 Astronomers translate the stars in an attempt to decode God Tongue and further humanities understanding of it.